vss-viswateja/ml-robotics-workshop/level-1/README.md

 ### **Task 1: Basics of Robotics**
 - Learn the definition of robotics, its components, and applications.
 - Resource: `resources/intro_to_robotics.pdf`
-- Task: Write a short summary (200 words) about what you learned and submit it.
+- Task: Checkout the tasks in the `tasks/task-1.md` and `tasks/task-2.md`.

 ### **Task 2: Basics of Machine Learning**
 - Learn what ML is, its types, and how it applies to robotics.
 - Resource: `resources/intro_to_ml.pdf`
-- Task: Complete the beginner quiz in `tasks/task-1.md`.
+- Task: Complete the beginner task in `tasks/task-1.md`.

 ### **Task 3: Analyze a Simple Dataset**
 - Use the provided dataset (`datasets/simple_dataset.csv`) to: